-Make sure that there is enough space between the brake pads before installing the brake calipers onto the brake discs.
+Make sure that there is enough space between the brake pads before installing the brake caliper onto the brake disc.

-- 4. Lower the front wheel so that it is on the ground. - 5.
-Tighten the wheel axle and the brake caliper bolts to the specified torques.
+- 7. Install the brake hose holder by installing the bolt. - 8.
+Install the speed sensor lead holder by installing the bolt. - Tighten the wheel axle, front wheel axle pinch bolt and brake caliper bolts to the specified torques.